anseki/readline-sync/README.md

 ### <a name="note-platforms"></a>Platforms

-The TTY interfaces are different by the platforms.
+TTY interfaces are different by the platforms.
 If the platform doesn't support the interactively reading from TTY, an error is thrown.

 ```js
 try {